Pajasas/Mobile-Robotics/README.md

 ![House key points](house_points.png?raw=true "House key points")

-Here I've used corner detection cv2.cornerHarris to detect corners in the grayscale image.
+Here I've used corner detection cv2.cornerHarris to detect corners in the gray-scale image.
 From the structure of the house there should be about 3-5 corners next to each other for each point.
 We can therefore discard both too small and too large groups of nearby corners.
 This steps creates a set of candidates for house key points.